manthranatarajan/CS4352-DesignProject-GlobalLink/docs/ReadMe.md

 - Username: `Alice Land` — Password: `56`
 - Username: `Bob Stark` — Password: `78`
 - Username: `Charlie Brown` — Password: `90`

+However, it is best if you create your own profile first, then log in with your data.

 Notes about credentials and profiles
 -----------------------------------